Rental car insurance

 Rental car insurance is offered to you at the counter when you pick up your vehicle.
 Unfortunately, it can create undo pressure on you to make a quick decision.Knowing how you might be protected ahead of time is smart, so good on you for being here.

 If you know the rules, you can make a smart, informed, and financially savvy decision.

 Here is an overview of the available rental car insurance coverages:

 Protects you from charges related to theft and collision of the rental car.
 On your insurance policy, it's called collision and comprehensive.
 CDW or LDW is not an insurance policy, by signing the agreement, you’re paying the car rental agency to waive its right to pursue you for damages or losses.

 Cost: $9 to $30 per day

 Required: No, it's not required but ensure you have coverage elsewhere before declining coverage.
-For instance, many credit cards insure the rental car for CDW and LDW.
-Read your card's fine print.
+For instance, many credit cards insure the rental car for CDW and LDW, but read your card's fine print.
 Your auto insurance policy may also cover it if you have collision and comprehensive insurance (and OPCF/QEF/SEF 27 endorsement).

 Personal Accident Insurance or PAI

 Provides accidental death and dismemberment coverage to the driver and any passengers in the car at the time of the accident.
 Rental car agencies each have a different benefits package, but typically the driver is covered up to $100,000 and passengers receive $10,000.